camgunz/cmp/README.md

 CMP uses no internal buffers; conversions, encoding and decoding are done on the fly.

-CMP's source is < 2,400 LOC, and it allocates nothing.
+CMP's source and header file together are < 2,500 LOC.

+CMP makes no heap allocations.

 CMP uses standardized types rather than declaring its own, and it depends only on `stdbool.h`, `stdint.h` and `string.h`.
 It has no link-time dependencies,